ZiJun0502/Alzheimer-Diagnosis-Speech/lexical analysis/NLP/README.md

 ![image](https://github.com/ZiJun0502/Alzheimer-Diagnosis-Speech/assets/106430645/49cd9384-f554-4e2d-9917-000441c86ce3)

 We can give a brief description in a bag of words.
-It uses Sk-Learn and NLTK to do the document vectorization, calculating the cosine distance between each sentence and forming the difference matrix.
+We uses Sk-Learn and NLTK to do the document vectorization, calculating the cosine distance between each sentence and forming the difference matrix.
 We will set a threshold; if the distance is below the threshold, we'll assume the two sentences are the same.
 So, we can calculate the proportion of repeatness in the text.

 ![image](https://github.com/ZiJun0502/Alzheimer-Diagnosis-Speech/assets/106430645/258c915f-7543-4375-9885-68b07d2d7f40)